|Track Size||Short or Long Track||Gender||Link to pdf|

 |111.12m||Short Track||Archived Records - Female||NB Records Female Archived|

-- AGE Eligibility Change for 2012 – 2013 Season – Age classification for FPVQ Provincial Circuit is females 14 and older and Males 15 years and older
+- AGE Eligibility for 2017 – 2018 Season – Age classification for FPVQ Provincial Circuit is females 13 and older and Males 14 years and older

 - If you are interested in attending FPVQ Provincial Circuit you will need both a 400M and a 1500M time from the 100 M track.

-- The standard for track movement from the 100m to 111.12m track is 204 seconds.
+- The standard for track movement from the 100m to 111.12m track is 200 seconds for men (age 13 or older), and 212 seconds for females (age 14 or older).
 This time is a combination of the skaters best 400m time plus their best 1500m time from the current season.
-Once a skater achieves the combined time of 204 seconds, the skater may choose to skate on either the 100m track or the 111.12m track.
+Once a skater achieves the stated combined time, the skater may choose to skate on either the 100m track or the 111.12m track.
 The skaters must indicate which track they wish to compete on at the time of registration for any given competition.